 Indirect Costs Indirect costs are travel expenses, personal "walking around money" or miscellaneous expenses.
 Each student has a different standard of living.
 This number is used to limit how much a student can borrow above direct costs.
-We have set the maximum allowance for travel and personal expenditures at \$2,400.
+The University has set the maximum allowance for travel and personal expenditures at \$2,400.